leoguignard/CNRS-scrape/README.md

 # A small script to scrape the candidates from current and previous CNRS competitions

-This script allows to retrieve the applicants for the CNRS competitions of years 2018 to today (thanks to François-Xavier Coudert [website](https://www.coudert.name/)).
+This script allows the retrieval of the applicants for the CNRS competitions of years 2019 to today (thanks to François-Xavier Coudert [website](https://www.coudert.name/)).

 The format it is saved in is not great and all but that's a start.

 **Also, the google scholar scrape is really (really) slow**

+## Disclaimer!

-All the data scraped here is to be taken with a grain of salt.
+All the data scraped here is to be taken with a **grain of salt**.

 Even though it is likely that the people that are pulled in google scholar are the people who applied, it is not necessarily true.
-Therefore the data might be somewhat erroneous.
+Therefore **the data might be sometimes erroneous**.

-Moreover, not everyone can be found on google scholar, so the data is only partial.
+Moreover, **not everyone can be found on google scholar, so the data is only partial**.

-Finally, some people have homonyms, because I would rather have no data than false data, I decided to discard data points when multiple hit where found by google scholar.
+Finally, **some people have homonyms**, because I would rather have no data than false data, I decided to **discard data points when multiple hits were found** by google scholar.

 ## Dependencies